brokedba/Devops_all_in_one_vm/README.md

 cd \path\to\Devops_all_in_one_vm
 vagrant up
 ```
+# KVM
+Once the build is complete
+# AWX
 Once the build is complete you should be able to access AWX using one of the following URLs.

 * [http://localhost:8080](http://localhost:8080)